 Learning Impact Leadership Institute attendees will have the opportunity to vote for their favorite finalist at the event.
 Award winners will be recognized during the conference.

-- Recognition and presentation of a platinum, gold, bronze or silver medal during the Learning Impact Leadership Institute
+- Recognition and presentation of a platinum, gold, bronze or silver medal during the Learning Impact Leadership Institute, 21-24 May 2018, in Baltimore, Maryland.

 - Inclusion in a press release by the IMS Global Learning Consortium that will have national distribution.